 1. What is the main difference between performance marketing and digital marketing?

-Think of digital marketing as the entire orchestra (SEO, content, social media).
-Performance marketing is a specific section of that orchestra (like paid ads and affiliate marketing) that is 100% focused on and paid for by measurable actions.
+Think of digital marketing as the entire orchestra—SEO, content marketing, email, and social media all working together.
+Performance marketing is a specific section of that orchestra, focused entirely on channels like paid ads and affiliate marketing that are measured, optimized, and paid for based on clear actions.

 2. Is performance marketing suitable for small businesses?

 Absolutely.
-In fact, it’s often ideal for small businesses because the budget is scalable, and the risk is lower.
-You can start with a small, controlled budget and only increase it once you’ve proven it’s profitable.
+Performance marketing is often ideal for small businesses because budgets are flexible and scalable.
+You can start with a small, controlled investment and only increase spending once campaigns prove profitable, reducing overall risk.

 3. How is performance marketing paid for?